cggh/biipy/README.md

 `-v` maps a volume to the instance.
 Here we have two flags, one for home directory and one for data.

 `-p` maps a port on your system to the default of 8888 for the biipy instance.

+=== Release policy

+- Minor changes to Dockerfile that do not add, remove or alter dependencies (e.g., change ordering) get a micro version bump, e.g., 0.1.0 -> 0.1.1.

+- Adding, removing or changing (e.g., upgrading) a dependency in the Dockerfile gets a minor version bump, e.g., 0.1 -> 0.2.

+- Changing the base image (e.g., to a different version of Ubuntu) gets a major version bump, e.g., 0.1 -> 1.0

+=== Further info
+For some information on how to set up on your system, see [here](http://hardingnj.github.io/Using-docker/)

+Happy data analysing
+@hardingnj & @alimanfoo